elixir-lang/elixir/docs/2_diving_in.md

     iex> x
     4

-This is exactly what happened in our list example:
+This is exactly what happened in the list example:

     iex> [h | t] = [1,2,3]
     [1, 2, 3]

 We have assigned the head of the list to `h` and the tail to `t`.
-In fact, we could check if the head of the list is `1` and just then assign by doing:
+In fact, if we want to check if the head of the list is `1` and assign the tail, we could do:

     iex> [1 | t] = [1,2,3]
     [1, 2, 3]